aykevl/plaincast/README.md

     $ sudo pip install --upgrade youtube-dl

 It is advisable to run this regularly as it has to keep up with YouTube updates.
-Certainly first try updating youtube-dl when youtube-receiver stops working.
+Certainly first try updating youtube-dl when plaincast stops working.

 ## Known issues